Fuzzy Wuzzy Angels: History

+"Fuzzy-Wuzzy" was originally used by British soldiers in the 19th century as a name for Hadendoa warriors on the Red Sea coast of the Sudan, and referred to their elaborate butter-matted hairstyles.

 In 1942, during the Pacific invasion, the Japanese had built up a force of 13,500 in the Gona region of Papua with the intention of invading Port Moresby.
 The key to the offensive was an overland trail across the Owen Stanley Ranges.
 The trail ranged from the small village of Buna on the north coast of Papua and went up the slopes through Gorari and Oivi to Kokoda.
 The trail was approximately 160 km long, folded into a series of ridges, rising higher and to 2100 m and then declining again to 900 m.
 It was covered in thick jungle, short trees and tall trees tangled with vines.

 In June 1942, Australian Major General Basil Morris issued an "Employment of Natives Order", which allowed native Papuans to be recruited as carriers for three years.
 Between August and December that year, around 16,000 Papuans were recruited, often with false promises such as a shorter period of service or a less difficult working condition.
 In some occasions, the Papuans were forced into service.

 On 29 August 1942, the Japanese task force broke through the Australian line forcing the Australians to retreat further back to Templeton's Crossing.
 Eventually, the Australians were forced to retreat to Myola.
 Six hundred and fifty Australians died in the campaign.
 It is speculated that this number would have been much larger without the Papuans' service.
 As one Australian digger has noted:

 They carried stretchers over seemingly impassable barriers, with the patient reasonably comfortable.
 The care they give to the patient is magnificent.
 If night finds the stretcher still on the track, they will find a level spot and build a shelter over the patient.
 They will make him as comfortable as possible fetch him water and feed him if food is available, regardless of their own needs.
 They sleep four each side of the stretcher and if the patient moves or requires any attention during the night, this is given instantly.
 These were the deeds of the "Fuzzy Wuzzy Angels" – for us!

 No known injured soldier that was still alive was ever abandoned by the Fuzzy Wuzzy Angels, even during heavy combat.
 In July 2007, grandsons of Australian World War II soldiers and grandsons of the Fuzzy Wuzzy Angels took part in the "Kokoda Challenge".
 The last Fuzzy Wuzzy Angel from the Kokoda Track area, Faole Bokoi, died aged 91 in 2016.
 He was appointed the Village Constable of his village, Manari, in the 1950s and had visited Australia as a guest of the Returned Services League in his later years.
 The last Fuzzy Wuzzy Angel was Havala Laula who died on 24 December 2017.